PdoyleC/Portfolio-1-Project/README.md

 ![Contact](documentation/redirection-page.jpg)

-- __Contact Page - 'How to Find Us'__
+- __Contact Page__

-  * The 'How to Find Us' panel of the Contact page gives the user an interactive google map showing the location of the company along with details on full address, phone number and administration email address in large font to make it easily readable.
+  * The How to Find Us panel of the Contact page gives the user an interactive google map showing the location of the company along with details on full address, phone number and administration email address in large font to make it easily readable.
 By clicking the 'View larger map' link the user can go to the google maps site for the address - this opens in a separate tab to allow ease of navigation.

       ![Find Us](documentation/find-us.jpg)

-### Features which could be implemented in the future

 ## Design